MihailMSN/velaree/README.md

 - shadcn-ui
 - Tailwind CSS

+## Environment configuration

+Set the `VITE_PLATFORM_ADMIN_EMAILS` environment variable (comma-separated list) to designate which authenticated users should have platform admin access when Supabase role assignments are unavailable.
+See `.env` for an example configuration.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/7a82915e-d201-4d08-b5c7-4604442f8071) and click on Share -> Publish.